pupilfirst/wd201-scripts/databases/setting-up-postgres/README.md

 psql -U postgres
 ```

-`psql` is like Node.js console - it is an interactive console where we can execute database commands and SQL queries.
+`psql` is similar to a Node.js console - it is an interactive console where we can execute database commands and SQL queries.

 Once `psql` is running, type the following commands: